Jack is ultimately driven to compete in the Vendee Globe and challenge to become the next successful British skipper in the race.

 The other part of my DNA is a love of adventure, almost certainly inherited from my parents, who met while sky-diving, their shared life-long obsession.
 One other thing that I inherited, more problematically for an extreme sportsman, has been Type 1 Diabetes.
 There’s a link from my site to the Diabetes UK website.
 I want to see the condition mastered if not cured, and those that live with it supported and encouraged, especially children not much younger than myself.
 I know I have a role to play there.

-In 2018 I will compete in the Class 40 Championship Season, the pinnacle of which is the iconic Route du Rhum, starting from St Malo in November.
+In 2018 I competed in the Class 40 Championship Season, the pinnacle of which is the iconic Route du Rhum, starting from St Malo in November.
 This world famous race takes the 80 solo sailors 3,500nm across the Atlantic, finishing in Guadeloupe, and is probably the second most gruelling single-handed offshore course in the world.
+I rounded out the season in 4th overall, with an 8th place in the Route du Rhum.
+I was the youngest competitor to finish and the first type 1 diabetic to compete in any solo ocean race.